tshepang/blog/content/computing/major projects using Mercurial.rst

 * Sphinx__, documentation generator used in most Python projects

-And those which are not FLOSS (i.e. proprietary):
+And here is one which is not FLOSS (i.e. proprietary):

 * Facebook__, world number 2 website in terms of visitor numbers